nstratos/go-myanimelist/README.md

 )
 ```

+Note that all calls made by the client above will include the specified access
+token which is specific for an authenticated user.
+Therefore, authenticated
+clients should almost never be shared between different users.

 Performing the OAuth2 flow involves registering a MAL API application and then
 asking for the user's consent to allow the application to access their data.